-Both of his full-length plays, The Mikvah Project and Buggy Baby, played for extended sold out runs at The Yard Theatre, at East London’s Hackney Wick.
+Both of his full-length plays, The Mikvah Project and Buggy Baby, played for extended sold out runs at The Yard Theatre in East London’s Hackney Wick.
 The Mikvah Project (2015) is set around the eponymous pool for ritual cleansing and focuses on the relationship of 17-year-old Eitan and 30-something Avi.

 His horror comedy Buggy Baby premiered in 2018, directed by Ned Bennett.
 It tells the surrealist story of a refugee family under pressure and drugs: Nur, Jaden, and Nur’s baby, Aya (played in a virtuoso performance by adult Jasmine Jones).